 If not pink/red, you’re more than welcome to make this ginger rose cocktail in any color you want by using coloring of your choice.
 Another option is to add a few drops of GRENADINE to get a more subtle pink color without using food coloring.

-The way I made this floral rose drink is simple, and you can prepare it in two different ways too.
+The way I made this floral rose drink (rose cocktail) is simple, and you can prepare it in two different ways too.

 - Add ginger juice (you can either buy unsweetened ginger juice, or make you own with a juicer), lemon juice and rose syrup in a glass and then top it all up with ice and CLUB SODA.

 - OR, add lemon juice and rose syrup in a glass, and top it with ice and GINGER BEER.

 How can I prepare this ginger rose fizz drink ahead of time to make it easier to make the rose drink or rose cocktail for a crowd?